kevin2190p/HelloFin/README.md

 ## Closing

 Banks release your money to scammers.
-FAKEOUT gives it back to you.
+Fakeout gives it back to you.